-It’s a bit sweeter than London Dry Gin and the juniper flavours aren’t as pronounced.
+It’s a bit sweeter than a London Dry and the juniper flavours aren’t as pronounced.

-Genever is an older gin-making method and a little rougher around the edges.
+Genever is made according to an older method and it’s a little rougher around the edges.

 Old Tom Gin

-This gin is sweeter than London Dry due to the addition of sugar but it’s drier than the Genever.
+Old Tom is sweeter than London Dry due to the addition of sugar but it’s drier than the Genever.

 Most gins are clear but Sloe Gin, made from a small, plum-like fruit called sloe or blackthorn, is a distinct red colour.